Completing Your Master’s Degree

 Abstract

-Your department may require an abstract to be included within the thesis.
-Please follow your department’s style requirements, and number these pages as part of the preliminary material.
+Your program may require an abstract to be included within the thesis.
+Please follow your program’s requirements, and number these pages as part of the preliminary material.

 Appendices

 Unusual or supplementary materials, such as questionnaires or copies of photographs, may be put into appendices.
 The appendices must be consecutively paginated with the text.
-The paper quality and margins of the appendices must conform to the standards for the rest of the thesis.
+The page numbering and margins of the appendices must conform to the standards for the rest of the thesis.

 Bibliography

-The bibliography should meet your major department’s style requirements, which often conform to the leading journals or book series of the field.
+The bibliography should meet your major program’s style requirements, which often conform to the leading journals or book series of the field.

 Copyright registration